HCW-home/hcw-docs/docs/docker.md

 The following sample give you example of how deploying HCW@Home stack with Docker Compose.
 Double check the differents values you need to define.

+- Patient interface will listen on port 8000
+- Doctor interface will listen on port 8001
+- Admin interface will listen on port 8002

 ```
 services:
   mongo: